 A dream, on the other hand, is a story and it’s always meaningful.
 It engages your thoughts, emotions, feelings.
 It moves you.
 It’s memorable.
 You can start experiencing meaningful dreams soon after falling asleep, but usually your mind needs time to warm up.

 Dreams are stories you tell yourself.
 They’re messages from the unconscious mind.
 Why does the unconscious mind use stories to communicate?
 Because stories are interesting, and they sure beat a lecture!

 For thousands of years humans have used stories to learn, grow, adapt, pass down history, teach the truth and find meaning.
 Think of when a student approaches a teacher with a complex question and the teacher tells a story that contains the answer.
 It paints a picture and engages the imagination.
 When the student “gets it,” they really get it.
 The lesson sinks in.
 It’s like Jesus telling parables.
 He didn’t lecture to his disciples, he told them stories.

 Dreams allow you to figure it out for yourself.
 They respect your intelligence.
 And they are very clever about tailoring stories just for you.
 It’s like having the world’s best life coach living in your head.
 Your own personal Jesus.

 Simple Fact #3: Everything in dreams is symbolism.

 Dreams use symbolism to tell stories about you and your life.
-Your unconscious mind takes all input from other areas of the mind and body — memories, emotions, thoughts, feelings, perceptions, physical conditions and stimuli — and spits out symbolism.
+Your unconscious mind takes all input from other areas of the mind and body—memories, emotions, thoughts, feelings, perceptions, physical conditions and stimuli—and spits out symbolism.
 It’s all put through the grinder and out pops your dreams.

-Next, dive deep into dream symbolism:
+Next, dive into dream symbolism, the language of dreams: